-Small businesses are the reason we’re here.
 Since 2013, BlueVine has provided over 200,000 small business owners with access to financing and banking services.
-When COVID-19 hit, we took action to provide fast SBA Paycheck Protection Program loans, funding $4.5+ billion to 155,000 small businesses, saving 450,000 jobs.
+When COVID-19 hit, we took action to provide SBA Paycheck Protection Program loans, funding 155,000 small businesses with $4.5+ billion and saving 450,000 jobs.

 New Coronavirus stimulus package commits $284.5B to small businesses